royben/RealTimeGraphX/README.md

 <hr/>
 <br/>

-<p>The follwing diagrams demonstrates the connections between graph components and how they are implemented on each platform.<p>
+The follwing diagrams demonstrates the connections between graph components and how they are implemented on each platform.

 <h4>Model<h4>